Written by Dan Jackowiak Nc, HHP

 1/2 an ounce of whiskey, gin, brandy, and rum have a trace amount of carbohydrates and 33 calories.
+A shot of vodka contains 0 grams of carbohydrates and 97 calories.
 Four ounces of dry red wine has .5 carbs and 70 calories.
 Please be aware that testing on California wines shows they are all contaminated with Roundup, a pesticide that kills good bacteria and has been classified by the International Agency for Research on Cancer as a Class 2A “probable human carcinogen”.
 Most of the other alcohols contain to many carbohydrates and should be avoided.
 Personally, I would avoid all alcohol but you're the doctor so...

 Because low levels of good bacteria is probably what started your problems to begin with, while you are on the diet and taking probiotics, enzymes, etc; it is a good idea to feed them daily.
 Good bacteria like to eat the fiber from vegetables but there is also a fiber out there that has been shown to really make them grow at a rapid pace, it's called Resistant Starch(RS).
 RS resists digestion and the body cannot absorb its glucose content in the small intestine.
 However, once it reaches the large intestine, good bacteria feed on it like crazy.